Taro leaves are edible greens that have been enjoyed in many parts of Asia and the Pacific for centuries.

 Because they can fight oxidative stress, they can help protect against chronic diseases like diabetes and heart disease.

-4. Might Aid With Weight Loss
+4. Aid With Weight Loss

 Studies have shown that taro leaves have chemicals in them that help reduce inflammation.